convexengineering/gplibrary/gpkitmodels/SP/SimPleAC/README.md

 SimPleAC
 ========

-In this example, we modify the simple wing model proposed by Prof. Warren Hoburg in his thesis to create a simple aircraft model compatible with signomial programming (SP).
+In this example, we modify the simple wing model proposed by Prof. Warren Hoburg in his thesis to create a simple aircraft model incorporating signomial programming (SP).

 ```python
 from gpkit import Model, Variable, SignomialsEnabled, VarKey, units